JakeWharton/mosaic/README.md

 ## Samples

-Run `./gradlew -p samples installDist` to build the sample binaries.
+Run `./gradlew installDist` to build the sample binaries.

  * [Counter](samples/counter): A simple increasing number from 0 until 20.